coffeeknife/homepage/content/about/meta/_index.md

 # Todo

-- mobile css (this page is a nightmare on mobile rn)
+- ~~mobile css (this page is a nightmare on mobile rn)~~ done
 - add my own player controls to the youtube embed
 - ~~rearrange sections; have general media tab instead of separate music/gaming/etc~~ done
-- recreate album grid from my old neocities, now with a click action to start playing my favorite song off each album
+- ~~recreate album grid from my old neocities, now with a click action to start playing my favorite song off each album~~ done
 - make tech setup and homelab pages, maybe figure out how to expose stats or something fun
 - make script for quickly generating new (blank) blog posts, start blogging on here